Learning from Neighbors with PHIBP: Predicting Infectious Disease Dynamics in Data-Sparse Environments: Introduction

 \section{Introduction}

 Predicting disease prevalence in regions that have not yet reported cases—despite clear outbreaks in neighboring areas—is a problem most people now recognize from lived experience: when will it reach us, and how severe might it be?
 Turning this intuitive concern into reliable forecasts is a statistically challenging task.
-Historically, one can relate this to classes of count‑based models for both realized abundance (counts) and prediction of unseen numbers and types of species in the classic work of~\cite{Fisher}.
-There Fisher, in answer to Corbett’s question about the expected number of distinct species of butterflies to be seen in a future sample, developed the logarithmic series distribution to describe the prevalence of individually observed species.
+Historically, one can relate this to classes of count-based models for both realized abundance (counts) and prediction of unseen numbers and types of species in the classic work of~\cite{Fisher}.
+There Fisher, in answer to Corbett's question about the expected number of distinct species of butterflies to be seen in a future sample, developed the logarithmic series distribution to describe the prevalence of individually observed species.
 This then translates into the remarkable work of~\cite{JMQ}, which empirically verifies the Negative Binomial distribution as a viable model for soil microorganism counts in the form of a mixed Poisson variable: the framework in~\cite{JMQ} provides an empirical justification for a model in which the number of colonies is distributed according to a Poisson distribution, while the bacterial counts within each colony independently follow the logarithmic series distribution introduced by~\cite{Fisher}.

 Naturally, while many core elements of those works translate to modern datasets, they do not capture the notion of sharing information across groups, nor matters of count sparsity.
 In particular, while the prevalence of zeros is common in modern datasets, we further highlight the notion of sparse co-occurrence, where samples across groups do not share many common species.
 These challenges, along with modeling complex multivariate count distributions, are all addressed by the Poisson Hierarchical Indian Buffet Process (PHIBP)~\cite{hibp25} as applied to complex microbiome sampling models.
 Here, we focus on its ability to pool information across groups to handle zero observations, leading to credible predictive and inferential modeling for infectious disease prediction.
-As the theory of PHIBP has been detailed previously, our focus is on methodology and computational inference within the present context of disease prediction.